ronpearl/Exit-Intent-with-Cookies-Session-Storage/README.md

 # Exit Intent with Cookies & Session Storage
 This jQuery/Javascript class allows you to drop in an exit intent strategy for your website.
-It stores a cookie or local session showing that the user was already shown the exit intent window and wouldn't be shown it again.
+It stores local storage showing that the user was already shown the exit intent window and wouldn't be shown it again.
 It's a simple "class" that you would need to use your own form of validation and database calls via AJAX.
 There is a "TODO" notice within the class for placement.
 ## Requirements
 This example does require jQuery, Bootstrap v3.3.6, jauuld cookies javascript file to run as intended.
 Bootstrap is referenced in the supplied index.php file, and the jauuld cookies script is included in the JS folder.